The Sorrows of Young Werther: Plot summary

-Most of The Sorrows of Young Werther, a story about a young man's extreme response to unrequited love, is presented as a collection of letters written by Werther, a young artist of a sensitive and passionate temperament, to his friend Wilhelm.
-These give an intimate account of his stay in the fictional village of Wahlheim (based on Garbenheim, near Wetzlar), whose peasants have enchanted him with their simple ways.
+The Sorrows of Young Werther, a story about a young man's unrequited love, is presented as a collection of letters written by Werther, a young artist of a sensitive and passionate temperament.
+Most of the letters are written to his friend Wilhelm, but additional details are at times provided by an unidentified editor.
+The letters give an intimate account of his emotional life during his stay in the fictional village of Wahlheim (based on Garbenheim, near Wetzlar).
 There he meets Charlotte, a beautiful young girl who takes care of her siblings after the death of their mother.
-Werther falls in love with Charlotte despite knowing beforehand that she is engaged to a man named Albert, eleven years her senior.
+Werther falls in love with Charlotte despite knowing before meeting her that she is engaged to a man named Albert, eleven years her senior.
+Albert returns to Wahlheim shortly thereafter.

 Despite the pain it causes him, Werther spends the next few months cultivating a close friendship with them both.
-His sorrow eventually becomes so unbearable that he is forced to leave Wahlheim for Weimar, where he makes the acquaintance of Fräulein von B. He suffers great embarrassment when he forgetfully visits a friend and unexpectedly has to face there the weekly gathering of the entire aristocratic set.
+His sorrow eventually becomes so unbearable that he is forced to leave Wahlheim for Weimar, where he makes the acquaintance of Fräulein von B. He suffers great embarrassment when he forgetfully visits a friend, the Count of O——, and unexpectedly has to face there the weekly gathering of the entire aristocratic set.
 He is not tolerated and asked to leave since he is not a nobleman.

 He then returns to Wahlheim, where he suffers still more than before, partly because Charlotte and Albert are now married.
-Every day becomes a torturing reminder that Charlotte will never be able to requite his love.
-She, out of pity for her friend and respect for her husband, decides that Werther must not visit her so frequently.
-He visits her one final time, and they are both overcome with emotion after he recites to her a passage of his own translation of Ossian.
+The unrequited love brings Werther to a state of dejection.
+Albert becomes increasingly discontent with the persistence of the love triangle and behaves coldly towards Werther, though he remains characteristically secure.
+Charlotte decides that it is not tenable for her to remain so close to Werther.
+With difficulty, she tells Werther that he must not visit her so frequently, and encourages him to have greater self-control and move on from his fixation with her.
+At their penultimate meeting, she suggests that "it is only the impossibility of possessing me that makes this desire so exciting to you", and adds that this observation could have been made by "anyone".
+He visits her one final time, and they are both overcome with emotion after he recites to her a passage of his own translation of Ossian that prefigures his death.